-Follow instructions in our Planting Guide to properly plant your roses with a few rose-specific modifications below.
+Follow instructions in our Planting Guide on our website (scan QR code to view) to properly plant your roses with a few rose-specific modifications below.

 Dig a hole at least twice the size of the pot in both width and depth.
 The goal is for the rose bud union to be at least 4-5 inches below ground.
 See illustration below.